-If charged with domestic violence in Livingston County (Howell, Brighton, Fowlerville, Pinckney, Hamburg Township, Green Oak Township and Unadilla Twp), the case will be heard by Judge Brennan and Shauna Murphy who handle all domestic violence cases in Livingston County at the 53rd District Court.
+If charged with domestic violence in Livingston County (Howell, Brighton, Fowlerville, Pinckney, Hamburg Township, Green Oak Township and Unadilla Twp), the case will be heard by Judge Daniel Bain and Shauna Murphy who handle all domestic violence cases in Livingston County at the 53rd District Court.

 The most common police departments are the Michigan State Police, Livingston County Sheriff, Brighton PD, Howell PD, Fowlerville PD, Pinckney PD, Hamburg Twp and Green Oak Township

 Domestic violence is a serious offense in Michigan, and due to the media attention and all of the financial resources and effort that go into combating the "problem", these cases are very challenging when brought before a prosecutor, judge and probation team.

 As a former prosecutor in New York City and here in Michigan, I was on the other side of 1000's of these cases.
 I worked hand in hand with the "victims" and witnesses, and had daily contact with the numerous support team/safe haven type of organizations that are in place to work with person allegedly assaulted.
 These groups do a great job, and they are an excellent resource.
 I have a lot of respect for the great work that the prosecutors do in Michigan on this domestic violence cases, and pray for anyone impacted by this crime.

 That being said, domestic violence cases are rigged from day one, and 90 percent of the time are NOT what most people think.
 Most picture a big strong man beating up a female with injuries and things getting quite dangerous for her life; there are those cases, and those people should be punished if they broke the law; those cases are actually not usually DV cases, but felony charges that carry prison time.
 I don't work on those cases; there are other attorneys who can help those clients.